Teeth Grinding in Children

 Other Sleep and Mental Health Disorders

-Bruxism is more common in children with misaligned teeth and those who wear fixed orthodontic appliances.
-However, according to the American Academy of Sleep Medicine, there is not enough evidence to confirm dental issues as a cause of bruxism.
-Bruxism is also more common in people who breathe primarily through their mouth.
+Bruxism is more common in children with misaligned teeth and those who wear fixed orthodontic appliances like braces.
+However, according to the American Academy of Sleep Medicine, there is not enough evidence to identify dental issues as a cause of bruxism.
+Bruxism is also more common in people who breathe primarily through their mouth .

 Secondhand smoke is another risk factor for developing bruxism in childhood.
 Research suggests that even moderate exposure to secondhand smoke increases the risk of bruxism in children.